elastic/kibana/packages/kbn-ui-framework/README.md

 ### Documentation

-Compile the CSS with `./node_modules/grunt/bin/grunt uiFramework:compileCss` (OS X) or `.\node_modules\grunt\bin\grunt uiFramework:compileCss` (Windows).
+Compile the CSS with `npx grunt uiFramework:compileCss`.

-You can view interactive documentation by running `yarn uiFramework:start` and then visiting [http://localhost:8020/](http://localhost:8020/).
-This will also start watching the SCSS files, and will recompile the CSS automatically for you when you make changes.

 You can run `node scripts/jest --watch` to watch for changes and run the tests as you code.